 3.20 That which was mentioned in connection with religious principles and secondary ordinances referreth to the pronouncements which the divines of various religions have made, each according to his own capacity.
 At present, however, it behooveth us to follow His injunction to “leave them to their vain disputes.”
 He, verily, speaketh the truth and leadeth the way.
 The decree is God’s, the Almighty, the All-Bounteous.

 3.21 Another of his questions: “Some maintain that whatsoever is in accordance with the dictates of nature and of the intellect must needs be both permissible and compulsory in the divine law, and conversely that one should refrain from observing that which is incompatible with these standards.
-Others believe that whatsoever hath been enjoined by the divine law and its blessed Author should be accepted without rational proof or natural evidence and obeyed without question or reservation, such as the march between Safa
+Others believe that whatsoever hath been enjoined by the divine law and its blessed Author should be accepted without rational proof or natural evidence and obeyed without question or reservation, such as the march between Ṣafá

 and Marwah, the stoning of the pillar of Jamrah, the washing of one’s feet during ablutions, and so on.
 Kindly indicate which of these positions is acceptable.”